-Have you read the General Introduction to the DELTA first?
+Read the General Introduction to the DELTA first

-Input is via webinars in our high tech online classroom.
+Input is via webinars in our high-tech online classroom.
 Four 90-minute sessions are taught every week over two days.
-Times vary from course to course depending on participants’ time zones, for example, at the moment we are running a course running Saturday and Sunday evenings but our very next course is running on Wednesday and Sunday mornings.
+Times vary from course to course depending on participants’ time zones.

 During the online input section of the course, all candidates are expected to write their background assignments and fulfil their course obligations – attendance, studying, writing, participation and discussions.